surmjnr/alx_fe_javascript/dom-manipulation/README.md

 4. View filtered quotes in the dedicated display area
 5. Use the form to add your own quotes
 6. Press Enter in the category field to quickly add quotes
+7. Enable "Auto Sync" for automatic server synchronization
+8. Use "Manual Sync Now" to sync with server immediately
+9. Resolve conflicts when detected between local and server data
-7. Use "Export to JSON" to download your quote collection
+10. Use "Export to JSON" to download your quote collection
-8. Use "Import from JSON" to add quotes from a file
+11. Use "Import from JSON" to add quotes from a file
-9. Use "Clear All Quotes" or "Reset to Defaults" for data management
+12. Use "Clear All Quotes" or "Reset to Defaults" for data management

+## Server Sync & Conflict Resolution Features

+### Server Simulation
+- **Mock API Integration**: Simulates real server interaction using JSONPlaceholder
+- **Realistic Delays**: Includes API response delays for authentic testing
+- **Dynamic Updates**: Server occasionally adds new quotes to simulate real-world updates
+- **Data Persistence**: Server data is stored locally for consistent simulation

+### Data Synchronization
+- **Manual Sync**: On-demand synchronization with server data
+- **Auto Sync**: Configurable automatic synchronization (10-300 seconds)
+- **Smart Merging**: Intelligent merging of local and server data
+- **Conflict Detection**: Automatic detection of data conflicts

+### Conflict Resolution
+- **Automatic Detection**: Identifies conflicts between local and server data
+- **Visual Notifications**: Clear conflict notifications with resolution options
+- **Server Precedence**: Server data takes precedence in conflict resolution
+- **Manual Resolution**: Option for manual conflict resolution when needed

+### Sync Management
+- **Status Monitoring**: Real-time sync status and conflict monitoring
+- **Settings Persistence**: Sync settings persist across browser sessions
+- **Error Handling**: Robust error handling for network issues
+- **Performance Optimization**: Efficient sync algorithms with minimal overhead

 ## Category Filtering Features